 As men became more focused on education and economic and gender relations become more rigid, women are alternatively seen as emotional and unable to be educated.
 Women’s desirability is increasingly linked to “foolish” fashion.
 Heels become a symbol of femininity for the same reason they were once loved by wealthy European men: they are painful, impractical and frivolous.
 Men no longer wear heels because social ideas of gender have changed – men are supposed to embody practicality while women are treated as being irrational.

 High heeled shoes fell out of favour with both women and men in France during the French Revolution.
 Civil conflict brings about death and poverty.
 Class and gender relations change once more.
 Displays of affluence through dress and shoes are no longer socially acceptable to the same degree.
-Consequently, high heels are once again seen as impractical for both genders.
+Consequently, high heels are once again seen as impractical for both gender

 By the mid-19th Century, as photography takes off and technology becomes more available, pornographers began photographing women in heels, thus introducing a gendered perception of heels as a symbol of women’s erotic value.
 This vision remains today, although feminists, transsexual men, and queer perspectives challenge the gender binary embodied through shoes and dress (or as we say in sociology, they challenge the presentation of self).

 Author Elizabeth Semmelhack was asked by the BBC if heels could once again become standard gear for men.
 She replies:

 Absolutely… If it becomes a signifier of actual power, then men will be as willing to wear it as women.